one-data-cookie/schedule-slack-status/README.md

   - Copy [user token (`xoxp-*`)](https://api.slack.com/authentication/token-types#user)
   - Add it as `SLACK_API_TOKEN` into *Project Settings > Script Properties*
-- Set CRON expressions for daily sync and status schedules, as well as emojis for events
+- Set CRON expressions for daily sync and status schedules, as well as emojis for events in `assignHelper.js`
-- Run `updateDaily` once
+- Run `updateDaily.js` once to launch
-- Enjoy! 🎉
+- Enjoy and update as needed! 🎉